CUDA Tips: nvcc's -code, -arch, -gencode

 Compatibility:

-• -arch=compute_Xa is compatible with -code=sm_Xb when a≤b.
+• -arch=compute_*X is compatible with -code=sm_*Y when X≤Y. Examples:

-• -arch=compute_X* is incompatible with -code=sm_Y* .
+• -arch=compute_X* is compatible with -code=sm_Y* when X≤Y. Examples:

 Compiled Results: